 No part of this publication may be reproduced without the express permission of the Pacific Citizen.
 Editorials, news and the opinions expressed by columnists other than the national JACL president or national director do not necessarily reflect JACL policy.
 Events and products advertised in the Pacific Citizen do not carry the implicit endorsement of the JACL or this publication.
-We reserve the right to edit articles. @ 2011
+We reserve the right to edit articles. © 2011 for improvement in the basic tenets of running a highly effective organization.
+Towards that end, I am heading up two major components to fulfill the road to better organizational management.

-Periodicals paid at Los Angeles, Calif and mailing office.
+Periodicals paid at Los Angeles Calif and mailing office.